CogPlatform/Notes/Raspberry-Pi-4-PTB.md

 Screen('Preference','VisualDebugLevel',3);
 ```

-First, it is important to run Octave from command-line via `octave --no-gui` and then `cd ~/Code/Psychtoolbox` and run `SetupPsychToolbox`.
+First, it is important to run Octave from command-line via `octave --no-gui` then `cd ~/Code/Psychtoolbox` and run `SetupPsychToolbox`.
 Then you can use the GUI as normal...

 ### libdc1394